A Guide to Filtering a WPF DataGrid Using FlexGrid

 Custom Filtering – Add Custom Icons and Filter Designs

-Custom filtering is exactly what the name implies: a way for users to specifically handle unique filtering options based on whatever cell properties they would like.
+Custom filtering is exactly what the name implies: a way for users to specifically handle unique filtering options based on the cell properties they prefer.
 Custom filtering is achieved through the use of our C1DataFilter class.
-The obvious advantage to using custom filters is having the freedom to design a specific filter in a way that is easiest for the end-user to understand and interact with.
+The obvious advantage of using custom filters is having the freedom to design a specific filter in a way that is easiest for the end user to understand and interact with.
 However, this type of filter will require more manual code behind the scenes in order to handle the filtering.
-Some examples of custom filtering include an interactive map that filters based on location selected, or colored icons that filter based on the color selected.
+Some examples of custom filtering include an interactive map that filters based on the selected location, or colored icons that filter based on the selected color.
 This type of filter is especially useful when filter design presentation matters.

 -